doritoes/ipdice.com/README.md

 * Fun easter eggs to find

 # Project Goals
-Here are the goals I have for this project.
-If you would like to encourage me to add additional goals or to complete these goals, I'm open to [contributions](https://account.venmo.com/u/unclenuc) to pay my Cloud bills.
+Here are the goals I had for this project.
 This is mean to be a step-by-step Lab exercise that you can follow along to.

+**IMPORTANT** I am shutting down the web site https://ipdice.com and the companion site https://iploc8.com due to the AWS expenses being too high for my needs.

 ## In Scope
 ### Completed